Applying to Ole Miss – Freshmen

 - All students completing the College Preparatory Curriculum (CPC) with a minimum 3.20 high school GPA on the CPC.

-- All students completing the CPC with a minimum 2.50 high school GPA on the CPC and a minimum score of 16 on the composite ACT (or 770 on the SAT critical reading/mathematics or 860 on the SAT-R).
+- All students completing the CPC with a minimum 2.50 high school GPA on the CPC and a minimum score of 16 on the composite ACT (or 770 on the old SAT critical reading/mathematics or 860 on the new SAT).

-- All students completing the CPC with a class rank in the top 50 percent and a minimum score of 16 on the composite ACT (or 770 on the SAT critical reading/mathematics or 860 on the SAT-R).
+- All students completing the CPC with a class rank in the top 50 percent and a minimum score of 16 on the composite ACT (or 770 on the old SAT critical reading/mathematics or 860 on the new SAT).

-- All students completing the CPC with a minimum 2.00 high school GPA on the CPC and a minimum composite score of 18 on the ACT (or 860 on the SAT critical reading/mathematics or 940 on the SAT-R).
+- All students completing the CPC with a minimum 2.00 high school GPA on the CPC and a minimum composite score of 18 on the ACT (or 860 on the old SAT critical reading/mathematics or 940 on the new SAT).

 - All students who meet certification requirements for the National Collegiate Athletic Association (NCAA).
 This option is available to all freshman applicants.

 In lieu of ACT scores, students may submit equivalent SAT scores.
-Students scoring below 16 on the ACT (Composite) or the equivalent SAT/SAT-R are encouraged to participate in the Year-Long Academic Support Program during their freshman year.
+Students scoring below 16 on the ACT (Composite) or the equivalent old SAT/new SAT are encouraged to participate in the Year-Long Academic Support Program during their freshman year.